yvelikova/axway-open-docs/content/en/docs/central/deploy-your-agents.md

         - /home/axway/axway/apigateway/events/group-2_instance-*.log
 ```

-### Install / run
+### Install and run

 1. Move the `private_key.pem` and `public_key` files that were originally created when you set up your Service Account to a keys directory.
 Make sure the directory is located on the machine being used for deployment.
 2. Download the zip file:

    ```